 For more information, see What if I am already certified in another province or territory in Canada? and APEGA.

-To find more information on the certification process for internationally educated engineers, see Professional Engineer Licensing Process [pdf] on the Opportunity Alberta website.
+To learn about certification for internationally educated engineers, see Professional Engineer Registration Process.

 Association of Professional Engineers and Geoscientists of Alberta (APEGA)